soyuka/rxrest/README.md

 > A reactive REST utility

-Highly inspirated from [Restangular](https://github.com/mgonto/restangular), this library implements a natural way to interact with a REST API.
+Highly inspirated by [Restangular](https://github.com/mgonto/restangular), this library implements a natural way to interact with a REST API.

 ## Install